SabrinaSun1225/ChromaPalette/README.md

 hex = rgb_to_hex(rgb)
 ```

+## Colorblind-Friendly Visualizations

+Please use the tool below to check that the color schemes you generate are colorblind-friendly [https://color.adobe.com/create/color-accessibility](https://color.adobe.com/create/color-accessibility)

+**Learn more about colorblind-friendly visualizations**:

+Check out this article from Nature for more information: [https://www.nature.com/articles/d41586-021-02696-z](https://www.nature.com/articles/d41586-021-02696-z)

 With ChromaPalette, you can elevate the aesthetics of your visualizations and captivate your audience.
 Don't wait - try ChromaPalette today and let your data speak for itself!